How to secure agri-food supply chains post-Brexit and at what price?

 Over several decades, European producers have established complex agri-food supply chains involving almost every country in the EU, including the UK.
 Due to the uncertainty of a Brexit deal, this supply chain is now under discussion.

-EURACTIV invites you to this high-level Forum to discuss the security of agri-food supply chains post-Brexit.
+EURACTIV invites you to this high-level Stakeholder Workshop to discuss the security of agri-food supply chains post-Brexit.

 Questions will include: